 The Asian Studies Graduate Certificate is awarded to individuals already admitted to a Georgetown University graduate program who have completed the relevant requirements.
 The graduate certificate is not open to students enrolled in the Master’s of Asian Studies Program, but to students in other graduate programs who wish to pursue intensive study of Asia.

 Students who wish to register for the certificate are asked to do so by the end of their first semester, but no later than the end of the first year of their graduate studies program.
 It is important for students to declare their interest in the Graduate Certificate early to ensure future course planning for the following academic year.

-Candidates for the Asian Studies Graduate Certificate must register with the Asian Studies Program by completing the Graduate Certificate Registration form.
+Candidates for the Asian Studies Graduate Certificate must register with the Asian Studies Program by completing the Graduate Certificate Registration Form.
 The form may be e-mailed to Robert Lyons at Robert.Lyons@georgetown.edu or may be hand delivered to ICC 302-A.

 To earn the Asian Studies Graduate Certificate, graduate students must complete the following requirements.

 - Language Proficiency: Candidates for the certificate must demonstrate proficiency in a language indigenous to Asia in one of the following ways: